Incoherent Approximation of Leakage in Quantum Error Correction: Incoherent leakage in error correcting codes

 \section{Incoherent leakage in error correcting codes}

-The properties of typical superconducting qubit logical memory experiments \cite{state-preservation-rc-google, scaling_SC_Google_2022, marques2022logical, zhao2022realization} provide several physical justifications for the Random Phase Approximation.
-First, in many cases, the physical mechanism for leakage is already an incoherent process.
-This is typically the case when leakage is caused by decay, dephasing, or heating processes, either during qubit idling \cite{chen_measuring_2016} or during the CZ gate \cite{tunable-coupler-Yan, tunable-coupler-cphase, foxen_demonstrating_2020}.
-In these cases, making the RPA on the corresponding noise channel should actually leave it unchanged.
-Thus, the only cases where the RPA for leakage may be unjustified is when the dominant sources of leakage are \emph{coherent}.
-A coherent leakage source (for example a control error) corresponds to a unitary error channel, leading to a coherent superposition of states in different computational / leakage subspaces.
-In typical gate implementations coherent leakage errors are actually quite small, as they are minimized through calibration~\cite{foxen_demonstrating_2020}.
-Yet even in the case of coherent leakage processes, the repeated rounds of stabilizer measurement can be used to detect when leakage in a qubit has occurred~\cite{leakage-detection}.
-Accordingly, as demonstrated in {App.~\ref{sec:coherence-decay}}, the coherence between leakage and computational subspaces decays exponentially in the number of stabilizer measurements.
+The properties of typical superconducting qubit logical memory experiments \cite{state-preservation-rc-google, scaling_SC_Google_2022, marques2022logical, zhao2022realization} provide several physical justifications for the Subspace Twirling Approximation.
+First, in many cases, the physical mechanism for leakage is already an approximately incoherent process.
+This is typically the case when leakage is caused by decay, dephasing, or heating processes.
+Such channels act under qubit idling \cite{chen_measuring_2016} or during the CZ gate \cite{tunable-coupler-Yan, tunable-coupler-cphase, foxen_demonstrating_2020}.
+Though the STA on such channels is actually non-trivial, in practice it is a very accurate approximation in the context of error correction, as we will see below.
+Conversely, a unitary leakage source (for example a control error), is generally not be well approximated by the STA.
+We refer to such channels as sources of `coherent leakage'.
+In most gate implementations, coherent leakage errors are actually quite small, as they are minimized through calibration~\cite{foxen_demonstrating_2020}.
+Yet even in this case, the repeated rounds of stabilizer measurement can be used to detect when leakage in a qubit has occurred~\cite{leakage-detection}.
+Accordingly, as demonstrated below, the coherence between leakage and computational subspaces decays exponentially in the number of stabilizer measurements.
+This suggests that we can model the coherence of leakage as a short-lived process: although it has an impact on leakage population growth over the course of a single round of error correction, over the course of multiple rounds it can be treated as incoherent.
+This motivates the idea that, in the context of error correction experiments, we can model a coherent leakage mechanism using an effective thermal model (which is amenable to the STA).